Once after watching an episode of Bob the Builder, the five-year-old told me he wanted to build a bridge. Who says TV is bad for kids?!

 The Rocket.
 Making things pretty is definitely a girl thing.
 I always suggest that we complete these projects by painting them or covering them with paper, but the five-year-old doesn’t care for that.
 He wants a simple structure that he can play with right away.

 Sometimes he comes up with his own ideas.
-Other times he find something to build with and asks, “What can I make with this?”
+Other times he finds something to build with and asks, “What can I make with this?”
 The piggy bank was one such item where we started out with a gallon jug and searched for an idea.
 EcoArt! by Laurie Carlson is a book that we were given one Christmas, and it’s full of great ideas.

 Piggy Bank made from gallon jug and wine corks.
 Five-year-old did want to decorate this with stickers – his favorite!